monhi/cpplogger/README.md

 # cpplogger
 This is a native Node.js package that can be used for logging purposes.
 But instead of just writing contents on the monitor, it also writes the contents into circular files.
-As I was in need of this library to find the behaviour of my IoT projects, I developed it.
+As I was in need of this library to find the behaviour of my IoT devices, I developed it.
 The core is a C library module based on following repository:

 https://github.com/SergiusTheBest/plog